derivia/study-notes/notes/PERSONAL-NOTES.md

 ### Tests

-- Test Driven Development
+- Test-Driven Development
-    - A approach to follow from the beginning of application development, as the name suggests, where the application is developed based on tests.
+    - An approach where tests are written before the actual application code.
 - Unit Testing
-    - Conducted on small parts such as functions/methods, often using mock objects as parameters.
+    - Conducted on small parts such as functions/methods, isolated from other ones, often using mock objects as parameters.
     - Generally, when some code is hard to test, it's an sign that the code should be improved.
         - But even if the project has a high degree of decoupling (which means it's easy to unit test), it can still be a bad implemented one.
 - Integration Testing
     - Conducted on connections between different parts of the application.
+    - Focused on ensuring that various parts works well together.
+    - Tests generally occur on the connections (interfaces) between different modules written by different developers working on a bigger system.

 ### Caching